All About Boots

 Real hiking shoes have support for your arches and feet.
 Their lower ankle cut provides no protection around the ankle area from brush and other scratches.
 I have been hiking in low-cut shoes rather than boots almost entirely since 2012.
 I still wear boots in rough, mountain terrain, but shoes when long distance hiking.
 I've found that an extremely inexpensive Ozark Trail show from Walmart is comfortable for my feet and lasts about as long as other, much more expensive, brands.

 The sport of Trail Running is pretty popular and there are specific shoes for trail running that tend to be quite a bit more expensive.
 They include extra padding, a bit more support, and tougher soles.
 They cost more, but can be used for normal hiking too.

-Mid-weight hiking boots should be waterproof, probably with a lining of Gore-Tex.
-If you get an all-leather pair, you may treat it with waterproofing spray or paste.
-The extra boot weight means you will be working harder with these boots, but the extra safety and support are your rewards.
+Mid-weight hiking boots will probably be advertised as waterproof, probably with a lining of Gore-Tex.
+The extra boot weight over using shoes means you will be working harder with these boots, but the extra foot protection is your reward.